 If you’re planning on gaming at higher resolutions this will still get the job done (except on 4K, but again: we don’t recommend playing at higher resolutions if you’re a competitive gamer) so if you’re absolutely sure that you’re going to be focusing on Valorant and you will never want to play more demanding games (or you don’t mind turning the settings down for those) this is a great buy.

 As you’ve no doubt been able to see VALORANT isn’t a very demanding game.
 Riot set out to make a game that runs well even on budget hardware and as far as we can tell they’ve really succeeded on that front.

 Pros of course always go for the best of the best (you can read why here) so they always trend towards the higher end cards.
-If budget is no issue you can of course do the same but otherwise a mid tier card seems like the best option for this game.
+If budget is no issue you can of course do the same but otherwise a mid to low tier current gen card seems like the best option for this game.